rpattichis/OrthographicNormalizer/README.md

 ## Running Code

+Note that there are CyGr-specific implementations that you might want to edit in the NormalizeText class.
+Specifically, we assume there are only three normalization files.
+This means we:

+- pad each line at the very beginning (first thing done during the first iteration of the for loop), and
+- apply the second stress removal after the smoothing file (second iteration of the for loop).

+If your use case is different, please change the for loop code in the `__FaR_helper__` function accordingly.

-Once all other files are set up, run the following line of code in your terminal:
+Once you've set up all other files and customized your code, run the following line of code in your terminal:

 > `python findandreplace.py -c ../configs/{CONFIG_FILENAME}`